 Grade 3/4 Zoom Schedule

-In Middle School, our focus is on supporting students while continuing to build academic independence in age-appropriate ways.
-In addition to live Zoom sessions with multiple teachers each day, students access asynchronous videos in core content areas each day.
-Throughout the week, middle school students have the opportunity to check in with individual teachers as well as their advisory groups to provide individualized academic and social-emotional support.
+In Middle School, our focus is on supporting students while continuing to build academic independence in age appropriate ways.
+In addition to live Zoom sessions with multiple teachers each day, students also have access to asynchronous materials.
+Throughout the week, middle school students have the opportunity to check in with individual faculty members during teacher office hours and small group sessions to provide individualized academic and social-emotional support.

-Currently, middle school students participate in two live Zoom classes each day--one core subject area class (English, Humanities, Math, Science) and one coordinate class (Art, Music, PE, Spanish).
+Middle school students participate in four to five live Zoom classes each day--two core subject area classes (English, Humanities, Math, Science), one coordinate class (Art, Music, PE, Spanish), advisory, and small group sessions.
 In the core subject area classes, students receive direct instruction in addition to time to practice developing skills alongside their teacher and peers.
+In addition to daily time with their classroom teachers, middle school students also participate in a live Zoom coordinate class each day on a rotating basis: Art, Music, PE, & Spanish.
+In the afternoons, middle schoolers have the opportunity to participate in enrichment activities such as social lunches and clubs

 Collaboration and Communication Around Student Progress